A guide to Zendesk automation to add product metadata from custom fields

 If you use the Zendesk web widget or mobile SDKs, you can use the messaging metadata API to send information from your website or app straight into a conversation.

-The process involves getting a developer to write a snippet of JavaScript that grabs the info from the user's session.
+The process involves having a developer write a snippet of JavaScript that grabs the info from the user's session.
 For instance, to pull an order ID from a webpage and send it to a custom field, the code would look something like this:

 "zE('messenger:set', 'conversationFields', [{ id: '123456789', value: 'ORDER-9876'}]);"